Providing Mental Health Resources For Musicians

 What you find here should not be considered “gospel,” or written in stone.
 And if I find I have included incorrect material, I will correct it as quickly as possible, and say something like “I found this to be incorrect.”
 I will also try to be as objective and “opinion free” as possible.
 I'm here to try to help, not push an agenda.

 Most of my friends are musicians, and I may interview some of them.
 Most are quite open about their struggles, and would be happy to share them if it helps another musician deal with the same thing.

-Please suggest links, resources, information, etc., to put here.
+The Contact page is super-important.
+It's got over 40 resources listed - and I'm always looking for more.
+Please suggest links, resources, information, etc., to put there.
 You may know something I don't.
 And topic suggestions are definitely welcome!
 Links for information and resources are on the Contact page.
 Let's work together to make this site a great resource for musicians.

 IF YOU OR SOMEONE YOU KNOW NEEDS HELP IMMEDIATELY, CALL 1-800-273-TALK (8255).
 DON'T WAIT.
 Or text “help” to the Crisis Text Line at 741-741, or go to suicidepreventionlifeline.org.

 Welcome to FM Communications!